AntarleenChand05/Operators_cpp/README.md

 Conclusion: The program worked correctly and identified whether the number was positive, negative, or zero.
 It helped understand how to use simple condition checks in C++.

-✅ Experiment 3B: Student Grade Calculator
+"✅ Experiment 3B: Student Grade Calculator"
 Aim: To write a C++ program that calculates the average of 5 subject marks and assigns a grade.

 Theory: This program uses: